Malsdepot/AnimationFrames/README.md

 # AnimationFrames
-Quick plugin for GIMP to generate an image with layers ready for use as animation frames
+Plugin for GIMP to generate an image with layers ready for use as animation frames